-Let’s start with one of Islamabad’s most iconic landmarks: the Faisal Mosque.
-It’s the largest mosque in Pakistan, and it’s named after the late King Faisal of Saudi Arabia.
-The best thing about this mosque is its architecture.
-It’s a blend of modern and traditional designs, and it’s really something to see.
-Plus, the grounds are just beautiful, and it’s a great place to take a walk or have a picnic.
-And if you’re lucky, you might be able to catch a glimpse of the mosque in action.
-It’s an incredible sight to see all those praying Muslims together in one place.
+Let’s start with the Faisal Mosque, one of the most famous places in Islamabad.
+It is Pakistan’s biggest mosque and is named after the late King Faisal of Saudi Arabia.
+The most interesting thing about this building is its design.
+It has a mix of modern and classic styles, and it’s a sight to behold.
+The fields are also very pretty and a great place to walk or have a picnic.
+And if you’re lucky, you might be able to see the mosque in motion.
+Seeing so many Muslims praying in one place is an amazing sight.

 2. The Pakistan Monument

 Visit the Pakistan Monument if you’re seeking for something unique to do in Islamabad.
 It’s a fairly recent addition to the cityscape, having gone up on March 23, 2007, and it honors the sacrifices made by Pakistani soldiers.
 The white marble monument is fashioned into a star shape.
 It’s a stunning attraction, so don’t miss it if you find yourself in Islamabad.
 If you want to see the gardens outside, you should go during the day.

 The Lok Virsa Museum is an excellent resource for understanding Pakistani heritage.
 It houses an extensive collection of regional arts & crafts and historical displays about Pakistan.
 This cultural institution welcomes visitors every day of the week except Friday.
 Stunning handmade jewelry, complex traditional textiles, and even a section devoted to traditional music and dance are all on display.
 Therefore, the Lok Virsa Museum should be visited by anybody in Islamabad in search of an alternative activity.